natevw/evel/README.md

 A malicious script could `while(true);` and freeze the page.
 There's [not a lot](http://en.wikipedia.org/wiki/Halting_problem) we could do about this while still allowing syncronous return values.
 This a denial of service attack: it doesn't directly give the attacker much, but it does break the user experience.

-To avoid this, you could design *your* code to work asyncronously and use `evel` from within a communicating iframe or a worker (or even use more robust alternatives on the server-side).
+To avoid this, you could design *your* code to work asyncronously and maybe use `evel` from within a communicating iframe or a worker (or even use more robust alternatives on the server-side).
+See [issue #9](https://github.com/natevw/evel/issues/9) for discussion.

 ### [\*\* still] Unproven

-While I can't think of any other ways to subvert it … maybe someone else will think of more?
+While I can't think of any other [new] ways to subvert it … maybe someone else will think of more?
 See the list of [known bypasses](https://github.com/natevw/evel/issues?labels=bypass) in the issue tracker.

 ## MIT license